adzejs/adze/docs/reference/middleware.md

   }

   /**
-   * Load dependencies for the node environment.
+   * Load dependencies for the server environment.
    */
   protected async loadServerDependencies() {
     // We'll load the fs.readFile function so we can write data to our file system.